 Responding to Unprecedented Workforce Challenges

 Nurse leaders throughout our region have grappled with workforce challenges for years.
-The COVID-19 pandemic exacerbated existing issues and introduced new demands that are making it harder than ever before to recruit and maintain a nursing workforce that supports safe, effective patient care.
+The COVID-19 pandemic exacerbated existing issues and introduced new demands, making it harder than ever before to recruit and maintain a nursing workforce that supports safe, effective patient care.
+These expanded challenges persist even now.

 A Sustained Voice for Licensure Flexibility